Rough Carpentry Overview

 The U.S. Bureau of Labor Statistics (BLS) reported that all types of carpenters in May 2018 made a median yearly salary of $46,590, with annual salaries ranging from less than $28,860 to more than $82,750.

 Rough carpenters can consider joining the United Brotherhood of Carpenters and Joiners of America (UBC).
 To join the UBC, interested carpenters need to contact their local council; the main UBC website contains links to councils across the country.
-The BLS noted that in 2014, approximately one in three carpenters were self-employed.
+The BLS noted that in 2018, approximately 1 in 3 carpenters were self-employed.
 Carpenter jobs were predicted to grow by 8% from 2018-2028, according to the BLS.